 Open with a Smile, it will help you relax and puts the audience at ease.

 Good Posture can be incredibly effective at controlling those nerves.

 Positive body language gives you confidence and puts you at ease.

 - Stand straight with your feet slightly apart.

-- Weight evenly distributed on each foot.
+- Ensure your weight is evenly distributed on each foot.

 - Shoulders back and chin up.